janbar/BLOC/modules/date/README.md

 date(string, string)
 Build a new calendar from the given string and format.

+date(integer)
+Build a new calendar from the given unix time.

 METHODS

 format(string IN) returns string
-Formats calendar time according to the directives in the given format string.
+Formats calendar time according to the directives in the given format string (ISO C), i.e "%Y-%m-%d %H:%M:%S %Z".

 unixtime() returns integer
 Converts calendar time to time since epoch.